-S/MIME receiving agents MUST NOT accept the signature of a message if it was verified using a certificate that contains the key usage extension without either the digitalSignature or nonRepudiation bit set.
-Sometimes S/MIME is used as a secure message transport for applications beyond interpersonal messaging.
-In such cases, the S/MIME-enabled application can specify additional requirements concerning the digitalSignature or nonRepudiation bits within this extension.
+S/MIME receiving agents MUST NOT accept the signature of a message if it was verified using a certificate that contains a key usage extension without at least one of the digitalSignature or nonRepudiation bits set.
+Sometimes S/MIME is used as a secure message transport for applications beyond interpersonal messaging; in such cases, the S/MIME-enabled application can specify additional requirements concerning the digitalSignature or nonRepudiation bits within this extension.

-If the key usage extension is not specified, receiving clients MUST presume that the digitalSignature and nonRepudiation bits are set.
+If the key usage extension is not specified, receiving clients MUST presume that both the digitalSignature and nonRepudiation bits are set.